simongcx/simongcx.github.io/Sage CRM/sage_crm.md

 * In the Field Security page of the field (applies everywhere)
 * At the database layer (sys.columns is_nullable)
 * In the custom_edits table, ColP_Required column (is this the same as the Field Security page?)
+* In the CreateScript of a Display Field for Amendment action of a workflow rule